statpascal/emul99/readme.md

 - Emulation of RS232 card
 - External simulation of keystrokes via FIFO
 - Cassette input/output using WAV files
+- Simulated keyboard input is handled by hooking the KSCAN routine so programs accessing the CRU directly will not get the simulated keys

 ## Compiling Emul99